All dogs need toys to keep their brains and bodies busy.

 Interactive dog toys come in a variety of forms, but they all feature one thing in common: They make playtime fun for your dog without you having to do anything (aside from setting up the toy and teaching your dog to use it).

-We’ll point out a few of our favorite interactive dog toys below, so you can help your pooch fight off boredom on his own.
-But first, let’s explore some of the different types of interactive toys.
+We’ll highlight our favorite interactive dog toys below, so you can help your pooch fight off boredom on his own.

 Best Interactive Electronic Dog Toys